Mo i Rana Airport, Røssvoll

-Mo i Rana Airport (Mo i Rana lufthavn; IATA: MQN, ICAO: ENRA) is a regional airport serving the town of Mo i Rana in the municipality of Rana in Nordland county, Norway.
+Mo i Rana Airport (Mo i Rana lufthavn; IATA: MQN, ICAO: ENRA) is a regional airport serving the town of Mo i Rana in Rana in Nordland county, Norway.
 The airport is located about 10 km outside the town in the village of Røssvoll.
 In 2014 Mo i Rana Airport served 104,474 passengers.
 It is operated by Avinor.

 Service

-The airport is served by Widerøe with Dash 8 aircraft connecting the community to Bodø, Trondheim, and other communities in Nordland and Nord-Trøndelag counties.
+The airport is served by Widerøe with Dash 8-100 and Dash 8-200 aircraft connecting the community to Bodø, Trondheim, and other communities in Nordland and Trøndelag counties.
 The routes are operated on public service obligation with the Norwegian Ministry of Transport and Communications.
-The runway is too short for flights with enough fuel to reach Oslo (in 2017 flights with a fuel stop were introduced).
+The runway is too short for flights with enough fuel to reach Oslo (in 2017 flights with a fuel stop were introduced, later cancelled.
+Flying a small aircraft all the way to Oslo is slow due to slow speed and a landing needed anyway, and expensive due to few passengers).